The Club shall be called Broadbridge Heath Tennis Club (the “Club”).

 “the Executive Committee” means the committee appointed pursuant of Rule 7 to manage the Club;

-“the Members” means the members of the Club admitted from time to time to membership of the Club in accordance with Rule 5.
+“the Members” means the members of the Club/registered place to play admitted from time to time to membership of the Club in accordance with Rule 5.

 The objects of the Club are:

-(b) to affiliate to the CLTA (and by doing so affiliate to the LTA) and to comply with and uphold the Rules and Regulations of the CLTA and the LTA as amended from time to time and the rules and regulations of any body to which the LTA is affiliated;
+b. to take and retain a membership of the CLTA (and by doing so become and remain registered as an associate of the LTA) and to comply with and uphold the Rules and Regulations of the CLTA as amended from time to time and the LTA Rules and the LTA Disciplinary Code and the rules and regulations of any body to which the LTA is registered or affiliated;

 4. Application of Profit